How Much Should You Tithe? FREE Biblical Giving Tool

 The New Testament emphasizes cheerful, generous giving rather than strict legalism.
 Jesus affirmed tithing (Matthew 23:23).
 2 Corinthians 9:7 says "God loves a cheerful giver."
 The early church gave sacrificially (Acts 2:44-45).
 Most Christians see tithing as the minimum starting point, with offerings above as led by the Spirit.

-Disclaimer: This tithe calculator is for educational and informational purposes only.
+Educational Tool Only: This tithe calculator 2026 is for educational and informational purposes only.
 While we strive to provide accurate information based on biblical principles and 2026 tax laws, we are not financial advisors or spiritual counselors.
 Please consult your pastor, denomination, and tax professional for specific guidance.
-"Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."
-(2 Corinthians 9:7)